 Half Moon Bay Turks and Caicos

-Half Moon Bay is a pristine 0.75-mile (1.2 km) beach that’s found between the uninhabited islands of Little Water Cay and Water Cay.
-Essentially a sandbar that grew over time, this beach is about 400 feet (110 m) wide, and today the central dune supports light vegetation and a handful of casuarina trees.
+Half Moon Bay is a pristine 0.75-mile (1.2 km) beach found between the uninhabited islands of Little Water Cay and Water Cay.
+Essentially a sandbar that grew over time, the beach here is about 122 feet (37 m) wide.
+Today, the central dune supports light vegetation and a handful of casuarina trees.

-Half Moon Bay is one of the most popular destinations in the country for boat cruises, day trips, and picnics, and as a destination to kayak to from Providenciales.
-The coastal area is also one of the many gems in the Princess Alexandra National Park.
+Half Moon Bay is one of the most popular destinations in the country for boat cruises, day trips, and beach BBQs.
+Kayaking tours also visit the beach from Providenciales.
+The coastal area is one of the many gems found in the Princess Alexandra National Park.

 Water Cay and Little Water Cay

-Little Water Cay is best known for its resident population of endemic and endangered Turks and Caicos Rock Iguanas, and these friendly creatures also make their way onto the dunes of Half Moon Bay as well.
+Little Water Cay is best known for its resident population of endemic and endangered Turks and Caicos rock iguanas (which are also found at Half Moon Bay).
 Boardwalks and viewing platforms lead through the dense tropical dry forest on Little Water Cay and are managed by the Turks and Caicos National Trust.

 Water Cay is also an incredibly scenic place.
-A perfect white sand beach, framed by low semi-lithified limestone cliffs, stretches all the way to Pine Cay to the east.
+Here, a perfect white-sand beach—framed by low semi-lithified limestone cliffs—stretches all the way to Pine Cay to the east.

-The islands in the area support a globally rare plant—the thatch palm (Coccothrinax inaguensis).
+These islands support a globally rare plant—the thatch palm (Coccothrinax inaguensis).
 This beautiful little palm is common in the Turks and Caicos and very few islands in the southern Bahamas, yet is found nowhere else.

 Turks and Caicos Rock Iguanas

-The inquisitive and fascinating Turks and Caicos Rock Iguana (Cyclura carinata) is found on some of the uninhabited islands in the archipelago, and Little Water Cay and Half Moon Bay are the best places in the country to see these animals up close.
+The inquisitive Turks and Caicos rock iguana (Cyclura carinata) is found on numerous islands (primarily uninhabited) in the archipelago.
+However, Little Water Cay and Half Moon Bay are some of the best places in the country to see these animals up close.

-The iguanas thrive in the coastal bushland and dune environment of the region, and make their hollowed-out burrows in the ground and in the soft limestone outcroppings.
-Please stay on the established paths, as it’s easy to inadvertently step on and collapse the burrows of these endangered animals.
-Please do not feed the iguanas.
+The iguanas thrive in the coastal bushland and dune environment of the region, and make hollowed-out burrows in the ground and in the soft limestone outcroppings.
+Please stay on established paths, as it’s easy to inadvertently step on and collapse the burrows of these endangered animals.

-Several other types of interesting wildlife may be seen in the area as well.
-Herons, ospreys, egrets, and pelicans make for great birdwatching, and tiny juvenile lemon sharks can often be spotted in the shallow lagoon as well.
+Several other types of interesting wildlife can be seen in the area.
+Herons, ospreys, egrets, and pelicans are a few of the creatures you can spot while birdwatching, and tiny juvenile lemon sharks sometimes frequent the shallow lagoon.

 How to Visit Half Moon Bay

-At only about one mile (1.7 km) from Providenciales, there are several ways to access Half Moon Bay and the adjacent cays.
+Half Moon Bay is only about 1 mile (1.7 km) from Providenciales, and there are several ways to access the area and its adjacent cays.

 Boat Excursions

-The most popular way to visit Half Moon Bay is on a local boat cruise.
+The most popular way to visit is on a local boat cruise.
 There’s a tremendous variety of tours and charters to choose from, which stop at beaches and snorkeling reefs near Providenciales.

 Kayaking and Paddleboarding